Are you guilty of skipping your cervical screening?

 In short, it’s a few minutes of your time, once every 5 years, that could save your life.
 If you’re feeling particularly uncomfortable, talk to your doctor about your concerns.
 If you are 30 or over, are 2 or more years overdue for your test or have never had a screening, you might be eligible for self-collection.
 This is where you take your own sample rather than having a health professional conduct the procedure.
 However, keep in mind that these samples may not be as accurate as ones taken by a doctor.

-How much will my screening this cost?
+How much will screening cost?

 Medicare covers most of the cost of a Cervical Screening Test so if your doctor offers ‘bulk billing’ your test should be free of charge.